 The course is intended for engineering managers, geologists, geophysicists, reservoir engineers desiring general information about the process, and what it can do for them.
-It is also intended as a general review for petroleum engineers with knowledge or experience in fracturing, but no current active involvement.
+It is also intended as a general review for petroleum engineers with knowledge/experience about fracturing, but no current active involvement.

-0.8 CEUs (Continuing Education Units/8 hours) awarded for this 1-day course.
+0.8 CEUs (Continuing Education Units/8 hours) are awarded for this 1-day course.

 All cancellations must be received no later than 14 days prior to the course start date.
 Cancellations made after the 14-day window will not be refunded.
 Refunds will not be given due to no show situations.